Getting Started with my Managed Windows 10 Desktop

 Getting Started Guide

-This page is here to get you started using the desktop.
+This page is here to get you started using the Managed Windows 10 Desktop.
 Highlight some of the features you can use and provide you with some information on what to do if you have any issues

 Important note for Laptop Users

 The Managed Windows 10 Desktop is available to both desktops and laptops.
 They are essentially the same.
 For full functionality the laptop must be connected to the network.
 The first time you log into a laptop we strongly recommend that it is plugged directly into a network socket on campus using a network cable (not a docking station).
 This is because on first use the laptop will be setting itself up for you to use and configuring things like your profile.
 It should be left connected for about an hour.